kakkireniharipriya-stack/TEXTILE-STORE-MANAGEMENT-DBMS/README.md

 # TEXTILE-STORE-MANAGEMENT-DBMS
-A DBMS project on Textile Store Management using StreamLit-Python for the frontend app and a ```mysql``` database
+A DBMS project on Textile Store Management using StreamLit-Python for the frontend app and a ```mysql``` database as backend

 ## SYNOPSIS